DionneMaguire/maths-quizz/README.md

 ### Future features

-A future feature would be to get the user to input their name before beginning the quiz and then I could personalise the results page with Well Done Bob!
+- A future feature would be to get the user to input their name before beginning the quiz and then I could personalise the results page with Well Done Bob!
 You got....
+- Also I had planned to show a green tick icon if the user got the correct answer and a red x if they got the incorrect answer but I ran out of time.

 ## Testing